mclear-teaching-projects/phil871-kant-survey/content/notes/kant-copernican-revolution.md

 +++
-title = "Kant's 'Copernican Revolution'" tags = ["modern", "kant", "a-priori"] draft = true toc = true type = "post"
+title = "Kant's 'Copernican Revolution'" publishDate = 2018-08-28T00:00:00-04:00
+tags = ["modern", "kant", "a-priori"] draft = true weight = 0
+toc = true
+type = "post"
 +++

+## The Copernican Turn

-In a famous passage Kant compares his critical philosophy to the central contribution on Nicolas Copernicus.
+In a famous passage in the second edition of the *Critique of Pure Reason* Kant makes an analogy between the strategy pursued by his critical philosophy and the central contribution of Nicolas Copernicus.

 > Up to now it has been assumed that all our cognition must conform to
 > the objects; but all attempts to find out something about them a